cpkb-bluezoo/hopf/PLAN.md

 ## Non-goals

-- Becoming a general web-framework competitor for “build a web app in five minutes.”
 - Preserving Servlet, JSP, or JavaMail APIs; reflective XML DI.
 - Bit-identical Gumdrop Java package layouts or JNI.
 - Supporting every platform equally on day one for every advanced feature.
 - Work-stealing schedulers as the default concurrency story.
-- Maximizing crate count or “idiomatic async Rust ecosystem” integration at the expense of the owned stack.
-- A throwaway static-file HTTP PoC (Tranche 5 skipped) — filesystem HTTP is WebDAV.

 ---